 Not refactoring on time

-Most of the devs are aware that part of the codebase could have been done in a better way, it has evolved to complicated software because of the number of quick fixes were introduced.
+Most of the devs are aware that part of the codebase could have been done in a better way, it has evolved into complicated software because of the number of quick fixes introduced.
 But due to the lack of time, it's hard to find the time to work on this and redesign it.

-Impact and value: A new roadmap has been established, the company is taking a new road, and you as dev who knows about the codebase take this opportunity to share some concerns and get time to refactor some parts of the code, because otherwise it will hold our backs and prevent the company to iterate in the new direction.
+Impact and value: A new roadmap has been established, the company is taking a new road, and you as a dev who knows about the codebase take this opportunity to share some concerns and get time to refactor some parts of the code, because otherwise it will hold our backs and prevent the company to iterate in the new direction.

 Lack of context